vanadium/website/content/syncbase/first-app.md

 {{/ helpers.hidden }}

 # Data Binding
 The data model for this app is simple.
-We just need a single collection (`dice`) and a single key/value pair (`'result'`, `int`) to store the result of the dice roll.
+We just need a single collection and a single key/value pair (`'result'`, `int`) to store the result of the dice roll.